Chrotesque/ci-portfolio-project-1/README.md

 ## Code
 - Hamburger menu was based off of [this Codepen example](https://codepen.io/alvarotrigo/pen/yLzaPVJ), modifications were made to better fit this project
 - Lightbox used in the Portfolio is [CSSBox](https://github.com/TheLastProject/CSSBox), specifically the simplified [v1 Branch version](https://github.com/TheLastProject/CSSBox/tree/v1), modifications were made to better fit this project
+- In order to always have the footer at the bottom of a page regardless of content length (necessary for about & contact) I followed a [video tutorial from Dani Krossing](https://www.youtube.com/watch?v=qlCIXXhSX6Y)

 ## Readme
 - I took inspiration from the Table of Contents used in [Github User's taybro23 project](https://github.com/taybro23/AboveBoard_MS4), as well as more general inspiration (and guidance) from [AJGreaves](https://github.com/AJGreaves/portrait-artist) and [the SampleReadme from CI](https://github.com/code-institute-solutions/samplereadme).